voelzmo/codex/vault-aws-ha-setup.md

 What does mean for running cloud foundry on Amazon Web Services?
 You will want to have three availability zones.
 An availability zone is an independent datacenter (power, machines, networking, etc) but also has low latency network to its sister availability zones.

 An availability zone corresponds to the Consul cluster node.

-If you define the three cloud foundry instances in only two availability zones, you have some minimal level of high availability It is not the strongest strongest high availability since losing an availability zone that has the two cloud foundry instances would make Consul lose its quorum.
+If you define the three cloud foundry instances in only two availability zones, you have some minimal level of high availability.
+It is not the strongest strongest high availability since losing an availability zone that has the two cloud foundry instances would make Consul lose its quorum.

 ## Setup Vault

-The process to setup Vault is as such:

 1. [Generate a Vault deployment manifest.](#toc1)
 1. [Merge template files together.](#toc2)